emmercm/www/src/blog/_discussion-guide-more-than-a-glitch.md

 ## Chapter 10

 - As a technologist, would you consider working for the [US Digital Service (USDS)](https://www.usds.gov/ "https://www.usds.gov/") or [18F](https://18f.gsa.gov/ "https://18f.gsa.gov/")?
 Why or why not?
-- The author says one of her default assumptions is that “AI doesn’t work as well as people imagine.”
-First, what do you think people imagine AI does today?
-Second, do you agree with the author’s assumption?
+- The author touches on the idea of emotional attachment to one’s code and the difficulty in throwing it out.
+What is your team or organization’s history with cutting losses on code that doesn’t solve its intended goal, or is even counterproductive?
+-   One theme with algorithmic auditing is organizations' unwillingness to fund it at the same time as net-new development.
+How does your organization approach funding these initiatives that aren’t revenue-generating?

 ## Chapter 11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjI5MzY1MjEsLTg0NDIxNTgyMSwxMT
-QxMjE2NTQ5LC0yNTI2MjY2NTEsMTY0MTczODg4NywtNTc1MDc1
-NzM3LC0xMjQxMjUyNTc1XX0=
+eyJoaXN0b3J5IjpbNjA4NzQ1NDM1LC0xMDIyOTM2NTIxLC04ND
+QyMTU4MjEsMTE0MTIxNjU0OSwtMjUyNjI2NjUxLDE2NDE3Mzg4
+ODcsLTU3NTA3NTczNywtMTI0MTI1MjU3NV19
 -->